Dukepq/ue-camera-script/README.md

 This script can be used in conjunction with [Universal Unreal Engine 4 Unlocker (UUU v4)](https://opm.fransbouma.com/uuuv4.htm), and likely also works with UUU v5.

-For the script to set the camera rotation you'll need the UE DebugCameraController object id, which can be found by opening the console and entering the "ToggleDebugCamera" command, and then entering the "GetAll DebugCameraController" command.
+For the script to set the camera rotation you'll need the UE DebugCameraController object id, which can be found by opening the console and entering the "ToggleDebugCamera" command, then entering the "GetAll DebugCameraController" command.
 This should list out all DebugCameraController objects.

 ### setting constants